Pomax/are-we-flying/docs/index.md

    * Let's expand our function to deal with multiple tiles:
    */
   getMaxElevation(geoPoly) {
-    // We'll get to this...
+    // We'll get to this function...
     const quadrants = splitAsQuadrants(geoPoly);

-    // But assuming that works, we start with a dummy result, let result = {
+    // But assuming that works, we start with a dummy result: let result = {
       lat: 0,
       long: 0,